Summary

 Once students have read their assigned texts, have the class participate in an Inverted Pyramid activity.

-Display slide 13.
-Have students create new groups of five who each read a different text so that the group has a representative for all the texts.
-These groups will work together to complete the activity described in the Extend portion of the lesson.
+Display slide 14.
+Have students create new groups of three who each read a different text so that the group has a representative for all the texts.
+These groups should work together to complete the activity described in the Extend portion of the lesson.

 Extend

-Once students are in their groups of five, give the groups time to share what they learned from their texts.
-Allow no more than 5–10 minutes for this sharing of information.
+Once students are in their groups of three, give the groups time to share what they learned from their texts.
+Allow about 5–10 minutes for this sharing of information.

-After their discussion, groups will create a concept map using chart paper and markers or a digital concept mapping tool.
-Display slide 14, which gives students an example of how to start their concept maps.
+After their discussion, groups should create a concept map using chart paper and markers.
+Have chart paper and markers available to students.
+Display slide 15, which gives students an example of how to start their concept maps.

 Ask students to add two or three details for each aspect of society that was affected by the Great Depression.

-Allow 25–30 minutes for students to complete the concept map.
-Ask groups to present their completed concept maps to the class.
+Allow 20–25 minutes for students to complete the concept map, then have each group present their concept map to the class.

 Evaluate